heykayla/my-writing/explanation_docs/QR_codes_explained.md

 ### Dynamic QR codes

 Dynamic QR codes **can be modified** even after you generate them.
 They also scan and load faster in comparison to static QR codes.
 Metrics for dynamic QR codes can be tracked, which can help businesses and marketers better understand their audience.
-Furthermore, dynamic QR codes are great for restaurants, the hospitality industry, government agencies, and other business types that need to collect data and update QR codes when necessary.
+Furthermore, dynamic QR codes are great for restaurants, the hospitality industry, government agencies, and other business types that need to collect data and periodically update QR codes.

 ## A breakdown of QR code components